jsxgraph/moodle-filter_jsxgraph/README.md

 Using JSXGraph in quiz questions needs a workaround: <br>
 When adding or editing a question, insert the `<jsxgraph>` tag into the `Question tag`-input and choose "HTML format".

+### JSXGraph and formulas - a filter extension

+To use an JSXGraph board in a formulas question you can use <a href="https://github.com/jsxgraph/moodleformulas_jsxgraph" target="_blank">our filter extension for formulas</a>.
+Please note the <a href="https://github.com/jsxgraph/moodleformulas_jsxgraph/blob/master/README.md" target="_blank">documentation</a> of this extension, especially the installation instructions.

 ### JSXGraph and STACK

 This filter is not necessary to use JSXGraph with [STACK](https://moodle.org/plugins/qtype_stack).
 STACK has its own extension for JSXGraph.